cchitsiang/awesome-stars/topics.md

 - [vuestorefront/vue-storefront](https://github.com/vuestorefront/vue-storefront) - The open-source frontend for any eCommerce.
 Built with a PWA and headless approach, using a modern JS stack.
 We have custom integrations with Magento, commercetools, Shopware and Shopify and total cov
 - [jaswdr/faker](https://github.com/jaswdr/faker) - :rocket: Ultimate fake data generator for Go with zero dependencies
 - [serhii-londar/open-source-mac-os-apps](https://github.com/serhii-londar/open-source-mac-os-apps) - 🚀 Awesome list of open source applications for macOS. https://t.me/s/opensourcemacosapps
+- [tailwarden/komiser](https://github.com/tailwarden/komiser) - Build your cloud asset inventory and break down your cost at the resource level 💰
 - [facebook/docusaurus](https://github.com/facebook/docusaurus) - Easy to maintain open source documentation websites.
 - [BoostIO/BoostNote-Legacy](https://github.com/BoostIO/BoostNote-Legacy) - This repository is outdated and new Boost Note app is available!
 We've launched a new Boost Note app which supports real-time collaborative writing. https://github.com/BoostIO/BoostNote-App
 - [gazpachu/hypatia](https://github.com/gazpachu/hypatia) - A JavaScript open source LMS (eLearning platform) for MOOCs and online courses